 Student Loan Debt

-How Much Money Do CCNY Graduates Make?bachelor's degree recipients from CCNY make around $46,300 per year during the early years of their employment.
-That's great news for CCNY students since it is 16% more than the average college graduate's salary of $39,802 per year.
+How Much Money Do CCNY Graduates Make?bachelor's degree recipients from CCNY make around $55,741 per year during the early years of their employment.
+This is good news for future CCNY graduates since it is 31% more than the average college graduate's salary of $42,485 per year.

 Location of The City College of New York

 The City College of New York Majorsstudents from 79 majors graduated from The City College of New York.
 Of these students, 2,660 received undergraduate degrees and 973 graduated with a master's or doctor's degree.
 The following table lists the most popular undergraduate majors along with the average salary graduates from those majors make.